How to Evaluate Oil and Gas Investment Opportunities (The Legal and Geological Aspects)

 A landman must negotiate a joint operating agreement if there are multiple working interest owners in a lease or within a drilling unit.

-The JOA is essentially a private constitution that defines the rights and responsibilities of the various working interest owners.
+Basically, the JOA is a private constitution that defines the rights and responsibilities of the various working interest owners.
 (Mineral owners do not sign JOAs.
-They receive royalty payments from the working interest owners who own the lease and the oil and gas wells drilled thereon.)
+They receive royalty payments from the working interest owners who own the lease and the oil and gas wells drilled on the land.)

 What Does This Mean for Investors?